 “The fact that [a piece of technology] offers some value is irrelevant–the digital minimalist deploys technology to serve the things they find most important in their life, and is happy missing out on everything else.”

-As we’ve written in the past, the hardest part of any productivity strategy is sticking with it.
-And so it’s unsurprising that a good chunk of the book is focused on practices for maintaining digital minimalism.
+As we’ve written in the past, the hardest part of any productivity strategy is sticking with it for the long term.
+The same goes for maintaining your new practice of digital minimalism.

-- Spend Time Alone.
-So much of technology is designed to keep us connected.
-But solitude—both physical and mental—is important for thinking clearly.
-Rather than feeling the FOMO of social media and email, try leaving your phone at home while you go for a walk, journaling, or simply spending more time alone.
+- Spend time alone.
+Solitude—both physical and mental—is important for thinking clearly.
+Rather than feeling the FOMO of social media, try leaving your phone at home while you go for a walk.

-- Don’t Click Like.
-Social media and digital communication have become digital versions of fast food.
-They’re too easy to consume, yet don’t give us what we need to live a healthy, happy life.
-Instead of buying in, Cal suggests we specifically limit the performative aspect of these tools.
-Yes, you can use them to stay in touch and connect with loved ones.
-But don’t click “like” or allow yourself to be always available.
+- Don’t click like.
+Social media and digital communication have become digital versions of fast food–easy to consume yet with little nutritional value.
+To combat this, Cal suggests you specifically limit the performative aspect of these tools.
+Yes, you can stay in touch and connect with loved ones.
+But don’t click ‘like’ or allow yourself to be always available.

-- Reclaim Leisure.
-One of the reasons we lean so heavily on digital technologies is that we’ve lost our hobbies and leisure activities.
+- Reclaim leisure.
+One of the reasons we lean so heavily on digital technologies is that we’ve lost our hobbies.
 It’s easier to scroll through your phone than read a book.
-It’s easier to text than go for a run or paint a picture.
-By reclaiming our leisure time for analog tasks we can break free from the FOMO of digital technologies.
+Try reclaiming leisure time for analog tasks you enjoy.

 - Join the Attention Resistance.
-You don’t have to use all the features on your smartphone or be constantly connected to social media.
-As Cal writes, reducing the number of entry points is an important part of being a digital minimalist.
+You don’t have to use all the features on your phone or be constantly connected to social media.
+As Cal writes, digital minimalists give themselves less ‘entry points’ to distraction.
 Try deleting social media off your phone.
-Or, if you can’t do that, treat it like a professional task—something you do as needed and not more.
+Or treat it like a professional task—something you do as needed and not more.

 Find out more about Digital Minimalism and Cal Newport’s writing on his blog.